 - Date of the unpaid expenditure;

-- Vendor's full name and address:
+- Vendor's full name and address;

 - Purpose of the expenditure; and

 - Amount of the unpaid expenditure.

 Unpaid expenditures are reported regardless of the amount.
 Unpaid expenditures must be reported until payment is made in full or the debt is forgiven.
 Forgiven debts are considered non-monetary contributions subject to the noncandidate committee's contribution limit.
-For each unpaid expenditure forgiven, you must enter an identical off-setting contribution for the same amount on "Schedule A - Contributions Received" under the vendor's name.
+For each unpaid expenditure forgiven, you must enter an identical offsetting contribution for the same amount on "Schedule A - Contributions Received" under the vendor's name.

 When the unpaid expenditure is paid, it is noted on Schedule D by checking the box "Expenditure pay off?"
-Unpaid expenditures and paid unpaid expenditures are not reported on Schedule B2.
+Unpaid expenditures and paid unpaid expenditures are reported on Schedule D and never on Schedule B2.